-** PLEASE NOTE THAT THIS STUDY IS CURRENTLY ON HOLD **
+** PLEASE NOTE THAT THIS STUDY IS CLOSED **

 The goal of this study is to determine the usability, dog tolerance, and efficacy of delivery of pain medication as a subcutaneous constant rate infusion (CRI) with the programmed Mini-InfuserTM CRI Pump.
 The efficacy of this method of administration will be compared to intermittent subcutaneous injections.

 Canine patients frequently require opioid administration for prolonged periods, particularly after a surgery.
 Traditional methods of administering intermittent bolus doses of analgesics results in fluctuations in plasma levels of drug.
 Transdermal solution and patch formulations are available, but produce variable results.
 The goal of administering the drug as a constant rate infusion is to provide a better quality of analgesia by maintaining a constant target concentration of pain medication in the blood for a desired period of time.
 Recently, a small portable device has been developed that would permit the subcutaneous delivery of analgesics to dogs over a 24-hour period.
 The device has been tested in a series of dogs in the United States with good success.

 - Dogs prescribed systemic opioid analgesics for post-operative pain management, following orthopedic surgeries or surgery for intervertebral disk disease.